getdish/dish/docs/nate.md

+## July

+- Lots of bugfixing
+- location - improve state when permission is active (current location)
+- tips horizontal carousel on detail page
+- Search vietnamese can show top dishes in search results header
+- Restaurant page
+  - each dish should have a summary
+  - better rating breakdown! on actual page
+- Basic user profile improvements
+- routing and various bugs moving around site
+- user input features and refine
+- Various user flows (expo auth?)

 ## Open GPT-3

-- Dish Sentiment
+- Dish Sentiment + summary for search results
+- Each lense could get a summary too - Vibe / Drinks / Vegetarian
 - Tips
   - when to go to beat the rush?
   - can you sit at the bar?
   - where to park?
   - pull out anything that mentions "tip"

-# July

-big impact changes:
+## bigger impact changes

+- better breakdown of rating
+- profiles being nice
 - emojis for dishes (autocomplete, dishview)
-- top comments everywhere
 - add comment + rate being really slick
-- profiles being nice
 - importing instagram and other feed data to have more aliveness
 - top dishes <=> map pins + easily moving around cities
+  - mapbox...
   - then easily filter it down to any cuisine (top right input opposite "Uniquely Good")
-- resizable mid bar :P
-  - would actually be cool if it snapped to isSmall when it got small enough and small also resized!

 # Ratings